MrClem11/MrClem11/README.md

 <h1>Hi, I'm Sean! </h1>
   <b>I'm transitioning into cybersecurity with a focus on becoming a SOC analyst.
 As a student in the UC Berkeley Extension Cybersecurity Bootcamp, I've gained hands-on experience in security monitoring and digital forensics.
 My GitHub showcases the projects that have prepared me for the challenges of a SOC analyst role.
 I'm excited to connect with others in the field and contribute to the cybersecurity community.</b>
+  <b>Outside of cybersecurity, I love playing music and enjoy exploring interesting whiskey with friends.
+I'm excited to connect with others in the field and contribute to the cybersecurity community.</b>

 <h2>👨‍💻 Cybersecurity Projects:</h2>